daicho-takuma/sample-gke2vpn-tf/README.md

 # GCP GKE to AWS VPN via Private Service Connect

-This project demonstrates how to connect a GKE cluster in GCP to an AWS EC2 instance through a VPN connection using GCP's Private Service Connect (PSC) and Internal Load Balancer (ILB).
+This project demonstrates how to connect a GKE cluster in GCP to an Amazon EC2 instance through a VPN connection using GCP's Private Service Connect (PSC) and Internal Load Balancer (ILB).

 ## Architecture Overview